eclipse/kuksa.val/kuksa-val-server/README.md

 (if you have more cores, you can speed up compilation with something like  `make -j8`

-Additional information about our cmake setup (in case you need adavanced options or intend to extend it) can be [found here](../doc/cmake.md).
+Additional information about our cmake setup (in case you need advanced options or intend to extend it) can be [found here](../doc/KUKSA.val_server/cmake.md).

 ### Running kuksa.val
 After you successfully built the kuksa.val server you can run it like this